visual-essays/iiif-github/README.md

 A similar URL can be used to view the image in a simple IIIF viewer.
 The viewer URL is the same as the manifest URL after the removal of the trailing `/manifest.json` path segment.
 For instance, using the example from above the image can be viewed at the URL [https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg](https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg)

+Note that the image viewer includes a small info icon near the top right of the image.
+Clicking this icon will display a small popup with a condensed version of key manifest information, in particular a definition of the image reuse rights and required attribution statements.

 # Options for image and/or metadata hosting

 ## Image only